 Appropriate Dress Code

-The Appropriate Dress Code consists of any combination of white and navy blue garments (e.g., plan white tops, navy blue bottoms, navy blue tops and bottoms).
+The Toronto Catholic District School Board (TCDSB) has implemented an Appropriate Dress Code, which consists of any combination of white and navy blue garments (e.g., plain white tops, navy blue bottoms, navy blue tops and bottoms).

-Garments that do not comply with Appropriate Dress Code include denim, tank tops, thin shoulder straps, short shorts or skirts, shirts with slogans or designer/team logos and flip flops.
+Garments that do not comply with the Appropriate Dress Code include denim, tank tops, thin shoulder straps, short shorts or skirts, shirts with slogans or designer/team logos and flip flops.

 All students are encouraged to follow the Appropriate Dress Code.
-By September 2011, all students in the Toronto Catholic District School Board will be expected to wear garments that successfully adhere to the Appropriate Dress Code.
+All students in the TCDSB are expected to wear garments that successfully adhere to the Appropriate Dress Code.

 What are the advantages of the Appropriate Dress Code?

-• Promotes school safety
+• Promotes school safety.

-• Promotes inclusiveness and equality
+• Promotes inclusiveness and equality.

-• Promotes Catholic school identity
+• Promotes Catholic school identity.

-• Is economical
+• Is economical.

-• Eases transitions from elementary school to secondary school as students will already be accustomed to wearing uniforms
+• Eases transitions from elementary school to secondary school, as students will already be accustomed to wearing uniforms.

 Dress Code in TCDSB Schools